 Mac v/s PC, Pepsi v/s Coke – we have been hearing about these for years.
 These are examples of comparative advertising.

-Under this marketing strategy, you compare your product with your competitors to show why you are a better option over them.
+Under this Advertising strategy, you compare your product with your competitors to show why you are a better option over them.
 When used in the right sense, comparative advertising can be extremely advantageous for both participants.
 It brings a positive spark of competition, which increases their efficiency.

 You can do directly as well as indirect comparison under comparative advertising though it shouldn’t be negative.